vidispine/hull/hull/doc/transformations.md

 ## Limitations

 Currently transformations are only supported for transforming string and dictionary values.
-It is based on the detection of a key word (__HULL_TRANSFORMATION__) in key names or string values so it is not 100% guaranteed that a chart does not use this expression otherwise even though it is unlikely.
+It is based on the detection of a key word (__\_HULL_TRANSFORMATION\___) in key names or string values so it is not 100% guaranteed that a chart does not use this expression otherwise even though it is unlikely.

 So there is no guarantee that this works in all scenarios but it can be a really useful addition to enhance your charts functionality.

 ## Transformations

-Check the first transformation for a deeper explanation of how transformations work.

 ### Example of a string transformation